ICNHodler/docs/Rocketchat-AMA-Archive.md

 *Answered June 19th 2018*

 # Q13
 Iconomi owns both the .net and .com domain.
-Often times larger companies will tend to use the .com domain as it’s considered slightly more reputable (at least in the USA).
+Often times larger companies will tend to use the .com domain as it's considered slightly more reputable (at least in the USA).
 What was/is the reasoning for using the .net domain and is there any consideration to forward traffic to the .com domain in the future?
 *Asked by @stephen*

 > The "iconomi.com" domain was taken at the time of launch but has since been acquired, and defaulting to the .com domain is an option we're considering for the future.